gbroques/ose-workbench-platform/docs/pages/workbench_planning/breaking_down_parts_into_sub_parts.rst

 Then, we could continue breaking down those sub-parts into sub-parts until we get to the most basic elements of the machine.

 There's no real limit to how far you can breakdown a machine.
-It's recommneded to continue breaking down a machine for as long as it's useful and pratctical.
+It's recommneded to continue breaking down a machine for as long as it's useful and practical.

 ..
 Tip:: See `Depth of Modularity <https://wiki.opensourceecology.org/wiki/Depth_of_Modularity>`_ for more information.